 Certainly, at some point in our career whether working virtually or otherwise, most managers will experience the unwanted challenge of dealing with a persistent underperformer.
 Furthermore, managing someone out of a business can be expensive, litigious and it isn’t fun for anyone.
 Therefore, in this white paper, we will explore three tips to avoid it in the first place or perhaps even turn performance around.

 Finally, to access this resource you will need to fill out your details on this page.
-Part of our ethos is to help build a better workplace for people.
-We achieve this through great performance management software, the HR Uprising Podcast, and a variety of free thought leadership resources.
+Part of our ethos is to help build a better workplace for people, whatever their location.
+We achieve this through great performance management software, the HR Uprising Podcast, and free thought leadership resources.
 Therefore, if you would like to learn more about this topic, you can find some additional resources using the buttons below.

 We also have a team of organisational development consultants who are on-hand to help meet your needs for culture change.
 If you would like to find out more about this service, why not get in touch by contacting us here.